rayna3000/bookcreator-candidate-test-be/README.md

 This API allows you to send a POST request with some news, and it uses the Google Natural Language API to respond with either "Happy for you" or "Sorry that happened".

+It also does the following:
+- identifies _themes_ within the text, and their _role_ in the statement: "problem", "joy" or "just a thing"
+- saves each submission to a database
+- allows the user to retrieve all previous submissions
+- allows the user to retrieve all themes that have occured across all submissions on the system, and how often they occur as a "problem", "joy" or "just a thing"

 See it deployed here: https://raynas-gcp-demo-940535980876.europe-west1.run.app/

 This API is inspired by the meme "I ain't reading all that, happy for u tho, or sorry that happened".